Resilience: Daniyal’s Story

 Mona, Daniyal, and the rest of the family received medical treatment and then left their home behind to stay in the living room of a friend’s apartment that had survived the explosion intact.
 But even though their physical injuries had been treated, mental scars remained.

 “We had stayed several days at our friend’s apartment.
-We wanted to return back home but our children refused to because they fear experiencing the same event again,” said Mona, Daniyal’s mother.
+We wanted to return back home but our children refused to because they fear experiencing the same event again,” Mona, Daniyal’s mother says.

-Daniyal and Shatha had nightmares about the explosion.
-Both were withdrawn and sensitive to anything that reminded them of the event.
+Daniyal and his sister, Shatha, 9, had nightmares about the explosion.
+Both were withdrawn, and sensitive to anything that reminded them of the event.
 At one point, when Mona brought them back home briefly to strip the wallpaper so the house could be repaired, the smell of the diesel they were using to dissolve the glue caused Shatha to break out in tears because it reminded her of fire.

 Daniyal became sad, bored, and angry as his social life collapsed.
 He and his friend group had been broken up by the explosion and displaced across Beirut, making it hard to see one another.
 Whereas before they could use masks when they saw one another, the diversion of medical equipment to treating victims of the disaster meant that he was stuck inside most of the time.
 He started acting out and hitting things to express his anger.

-Mona wasn’t sure what to do for her children.
-Then, she heard about Right To Play’s play-based mental health program that had started up just a week after the explosion.
+Mona wasn’t sure what she could do for her children, until she heard about Right To Play’s play-based mental health program for children that had started up just a week after the explosion.

 The family returned to their home and Daniyal and Shatha started attending the sessions.
-Trained coaches led the children in games and activities that helped them express their emotions positively, learn coping skills, and stay mentally strong.
+Trained coaches lead the children in games and activities that help them express their emotions positively, learn coping skills, and stay mentally strong.
 At first, Daniyal had trouble with the other children.
 He was still withdrawn and angry, and he would push them away when they tried to interact with him.

 But the coach running the program came up with a solution.
 She appointed Daniyal her assistant.
 He would help her take out the equipment, run the games, and then help her put it away.
 Soon, he began opening up to the other children and playing with them.

 “I didn’t know that teachers can have assistants.
 I’ve never tried being an assistant to a teacher.
-I was given this mission and it makes me feel proud of myself,” said Daniyal.
+I was given this mission and it makes me feel proud of myself,” Daniyal says.

 The sessions helped Daniyal and Shatha begin to recover from the emotional scars the explosion had left.

 “I think that the drawing sessions have made [Daniyal] feel confident about himself.
 He likes when others are curious to know what he drew and prompt him with question,” Mona says.
-Shatha also showed improvement after starting the sessions, says Mona.
+Shatha also showed improvement after starting the sessions, Mona said.
 “I know whenever [Shatha] attends a session she breaks her silence with a smile.”

 “Our future doesn’t work without the past.
 I want to help in creating a better future.” – Daniyal

 Daniyal and Shatha are just two of many children who have benefitted Right To Play’s rapid mental health response program in Beirut.
-These children have seen crisis upon crisis piling up over the past year – COVID-19, financial collapse, civil unrest, and the August explosion that levelled much of Beirut in August 2020, followed by another, smaller explosion in October 2020.
+These children have seen crisis upon crisis piling up this year – COVID-19, financial collapse, civil unrest, and the explosion that levelled much of Beirut in August.

-Right To Play’s programs are helping children stand up to the effects of these crisesthat threaten their mental health and emotional well-being.
-But there are thousands of others in Lebanon who still need the kind of psychosocial support that Daniyal and Shatha are receiving through play.
-Your support can ensure that Right To Play can provide it to every child who needs it.
+Kids like Daniyal and Shatha are staying mentally strong and learning to stand up to the effects of these crises using play.
+But there are many others who still need the kind of support that Daniyal and Shatha are receiving, and you can ensure that Right To Play can provide it to every child who needs it.